-Two connecting links have been identified on the Stage 1 site - the link to native vegetation surrounding the Southern Boot Land and the Georges River.
-The vegetation in both locations represent native vegetation in moderate to good condition (although the riparian vegetation adjoining the Georges River is degraded), have a patch size greater than 1 hectare and minimal cleared or hostile land features between patches of vegetation.
+One connecting link has been identified on the Stage 1 site - the Georges River riparian corridor.
+The vegetation in this area represents native vegetation in moderate to good condition (although the riparian vegetation adjoining the Georges River is degraded), has a patch size greater than 1 hectare and minimal cleared or hostile land features between patches of vegetation.